Jahia/templates-bootstrap/README.md

 templates-bootstrap
 ===================

-This component works only with Jahia 6.7 or later
+This component is designed only for Jahia 6.7 or later

 It defines a template set for designed for bootstrap